clhenrick/cartodb-tutorial/cartodb-dorkshop-tutorial.md

 ### Intro to the CartoDB Dashboard

 1. Create a free account and log into CartoDB.
 In the dashboard, select the `public data` option then `populated places` and add the dataset to your account.
 Take a look at the  `adm0cap field` in the __table view__ dashboard.
+This field stores 0's and 1's, with the latter being for country capitals.

-2. Walk through the GUI:
+2. A walk through the GUI:
-    - There are ways to view your data in CartoDB:
+    - There are two ways to view your data in CartoDB:
     - __Table View__: shows column names & rows, like Excel.
 Each row represents a point.
 SQL console.
     - Show what's inside cells in `the_geom` column: lat and lon coordinates.
     - __Map View__: Allows for zooming and panning, changing the base map, using the side bar Wizard to style data.